react-native-documents/document-picker/README.md

 # react-native-document-picker

+⚠️ NOTE: since version 3.3.2 we're using git version tags prefixed with `v`, eg. `v3.3.2`.
+This is a standard format and should mean no changes to your workflows.

 ⚠️ Breaking: New Interface: use v2 branch if you need to go back.
 PR are welcome to add what's missing.